edward-stuart-johnson/data-analytics-power-bi-report/README.md

 I added navigation buttons for the individual report pages.

 For each page, a custom icon was available in the custom icons collection I had downloaded earlier in the project.
 There were two colour variants for each icon.
-I used a white version for the default button appearance, and an orange version so that the button changed colour when I hovered over it with the mouse pointer.
+I used a white version for the default button appearance and an orange version so that the button changed colour when I hovered over it with the mouse pointer.

 In the sidebar of the Executive Summary page, I added four new blank buttons, and in the Format > Button Style pane, I made sure the Apply settings to field was set to Default and set each button icon to the relevant white PNG in the Icon tab.